Fleet Cost Savings | 15 Tips To Make Efficiencies In Your Vehicle Fleet Operations

 Method 12 | The Grey Fleet

 Grey fleet is both a risk and a cost to a business.
-Therefore, monitoring grey fleet is critical to identifying risks.
+Monitoring and understanding the grey fleet is critical to identifying and managing associated risks.

 Vehicle lifecycle: Vehicle disposal